 It looks like myself and my fellow script mentors now have the capacity to take on one or two more writers as mentees.
 All the details about how to apply can be found on my website –

-The other three mentors are writer KITTY PERCY and script editors JOE WILLIAMS and JAMIE HEWITT – I am very proud to be working with all three; you can find their biogs on the web page.
+The other two mentors are writer KITTY PERCY and script editor JAMIE HEWITT – I am very proud to be working with them; you can find their biogs on the web page.

 The next newsletter will be on Friday December 13th (which I fear may be a very black Friday – USE YOUR VOTE!).